 Use New Cardboard Boxes

+You might be wondering how long can the coronavirus survive on surfaces, like cardboard boxes.
 To be on the safe side, only use new cardboard boxes from your moving company, purchased at the store or boxes you already have at home.
 Avoid using recycled moving boxes because coronavirus lives on surfaces like cardboard for up to 24 hours.

 Plan Your Travel